The Bundeswehr in Lithuania: Major steps towards the German manoeuvre brigade

 Timelines and structure

 Implementation started on 8 April 2024 with an advance party of about 20 personnel.
-In the fourth quarter of 2024 it will be expanded into an activation staff of some 150 personnel.
-In 2025, the brigade will become operational following an activation ceremony.
+In the fourth quarter of 2024 it was expanded into an activation staff of some 150 personnel.
+In the second quarter of 2025, the brigade will become operational following an activation ceremony.
+The buildup of the brigade on site depends on the provision of the necessary civilian and military infrastructure.

 These requirements primarily include the provision of necessary and suitable infrastructure – both military and civilian – by Lithuania.
 In addition to barracks and exercise grounds, this entails accommodation for Bundeswehr personnel deployed to Lithuania and their families, but also schools and day-care facilities within reach of public or other means of transport.